Issue 51

-Welcome to the spring edition of Accelerating News!
+Welcome to the summer edition of Accelerating News!

 On the events calendar: